PreciselyData/cloudnative-geocoding/docker/geocoding/README.md

 1. If you haven't already, clone or download this repository to your computer.
 2. Extract Spectrum Operational Addressing SDK (OAS) distribution's zip in `<sample-directory>/docker/geocoding/ggs` directory.
-3. Build & push the Docker image by executing the following command from the `<sample-directory>/docker/geocoding` directory, where:
+3. Build & push the Docker image by running the following command from the `<sample-directory>/docker/geocoding` directory, where:
    - `-t [IMAGE]` - image name or ID, and optionally a tag in the ‘name:tag’ format

    ```
    docker build -t [IMAGE] .
    ```
 4. Verify the image built successfully and is stored in the local repository.
-Your image should be listed after executing the following command:
+Your image should be listed after running the following command:
    ```
    docker image ls
    ```